 With its family-friendly atmosphere and southern charm, Clinton’s food scene is both welcoming and delicious.
 Local favorites include the famous Dempsey’s Pizza, Southern cuisine from FATZ’s and delicious burgers and sandwiches at a Clinton landmark – Whitefords.
-In addition, the city’s classic spring festival, Rhythm on the Rails, features local craft vendors and delicious bites to eat.
+In addition, the city’s classic festival, Rhythm on the Rails, features local craft vendors and delicious bites to eat.
 Classic Southern barbeque and old-fashioned churned ice-cream are just a few treats that make Clinton’s annual festival a hit with residents and visitors alike.
 In conjunction with the festival, Clinton hosts a sanctioned barbeque competition, Smokin’ on the Rails.
-Scots & Brats, an annual fall event, features food from both the German and the Scottish settlers of the area and showcases the history of both cultures.
+Food Truck Monday, which occurs the first Monday of each month, has become an instant hit with our residents.

 Arts + Culture

 With its downtown area designated as a national historic location, Clinton is alive with historic charm and cultural activities.
-Clinton’s annual spring festival, Rhythm on the Rails, instills the city with cultural vibrance through food, musical performances, games and other entertainment.
-Scots and Brats, held in conjunction with Presbyterian College offers Scottish and German food, music, and entertainment in the fall.
-Main Street Clinton also offers various events throughout the year, including music, movies, Mingle & Jingle holiday shopping, as well as a family fall festival and a spring Easter Egg hunt.
+Clinton’s annual festival, Rhythm on the Rails, instills the city with cultural vibrancy through food, musical performances, games and other entertainment.
+Main Street Clinton also offers various events throughout the year, including music, movies, and a spring Easter Egg hunt in the downtown businesses.
+In the fall, Main street Clinton will host an annual Zombie walk throughout the downtown area.
 With so many different events, you can certainly find one that suits your tastes.
 You can also catch a play, lecture, film or art show at Presbyterian College, the majority of which are of no charge to the community.
 The Laurens County School District also presents year-round offerings of plays, shows and more.